fbpx

 Image source

-Apple pays attention to the demographics and purchasing power of each country to adapt their offer and campaigns with specific products and promotions.
+• Pay attention to the demographics and purchasing power of each country

 De’Longhi